 - Netball

-- Handball

 - Football

+- Outdoor adventurous activities

+- Tag rugby

+- Volleyball

 - Fitness

 - Badminton

 - Trampolining

 - Rounders

-- Tennis

 - Athletics

 - Cricket

 - Basketball

-- Dance and cheerleading

-- Year 10 Sports Leaders Level 2 Award
+- Year 10 Sports Leaders

 The aim of the award is to encourage leadership skills and develop personal qualities.
 The award will give you understanding of what it means to be an effective leader with younger children.
 The course is not based on student sporting ability and at no stage will student ever be assessed on your technical knowledge or sporting ability.